philipmendels/undomundo/README.md

 type PayloadConfigByType = {
   setColor: {
+    // By default an action is considered to be absolute.
     payload: string;
   };
   setPosition: {
     payload: Vector2d;
-    // mark this action as relative:
+    // mark this action as custom in order to model it as a relative action
-    isRelative: true;
+    isCustom: true;
   };
 };